 The Future of Influencer Marketing

 Influencer marketing is a formidable marketing tactic.
 Companies that leverage influencer marketing are more likely to succeed, especially if they’re able to establish a healthy and long-term partnership with creators.
-2022 will no doubt bring a lot of changes to the influencer marketing industry.
+As new technologies emerge and attitudes change, there will no doubt be many changes to the influencer marketing industry.
 We hope that our article will be able to help you stay on top of things as the year unfolds.

-If you’re eager to dive deeper, then check out the Influencer Benchmark Report 2022, written by yours truly.
-You can download it here for free, and it’s jam—packed with everything that you'll need to know to fuel your influencer marketing strategy in 2022.
+If you’re eager to dive deeper, then check out the Influencer Benchmark Report 2023, written by yours truly.
+You can download it here for free, and it’s jam-packed with everything that you'll need to know to fuel your influencer marketing strategy in the coming year.

 Frequently Asked Questions